Overnight storms move through Baton Rouge, surrounding areas

 Overnight in Louisiana, residents of Livingston Parish were on alert due to a Tornado Warning from the National Weather Service and area officials reported 3-4 minutes of very strong winds on Hwy 1019/Rafe Ballard Road near Walker.

-Early Thursday morning, over 8,000 in Louisiana were without power with the majority of outages in Orleans Parish and St. Charles Parish.
+Early Thursday morning, over 5,000 in Louisiana were without power with the majority of outages in Jefferson Parish and St. Charles Parish.

-It was around this same time that weather experts urged residents of the New Orleans area to be aware of a new Tornado Warning for the Jean Lafitte/Crown Point area, according to WWL-TV.
-Weather conditions that were capable of producing a tornado were reported in the West Bank area and experts say the system is expected to head towards the Belle Chase/Plaquemines Parish area by 4:45 a.m.
+Nearly an hour earlier, around 4:30 a.m., weather experts urged residents of the New Orleans area to be aware of a Tornado Warning for the Jean Lafitte/Crown Point area, according to WWL-TV.

+Weather conditions that were capable of producing a tornado were reported in the West Bank area and experts said the system was expected to head towards the Belle Chase/Plaquemines Parish area by 4:45 a.m.

 A tornado was not spotted on the ground, as of 4:30 a.m., but meteorologists advised caution and said residents of the Belle Chase/Plaquemine area should take tornado precautions just in case they were impacted by the weather conditions.